Fiat chief's dealmaking record at stake with Chrysler offering

 By raising the prospect of an aborted merger, Marchionne may hope to pressure the union into a compromise buyout deal, or reduce the Chrysler valuation that emerges from the IPO process.

-Marchionne has been holding out for a lower buyout price than the UAW is seeking - thought to be well over $5 billion - at the risk of more damaging delays to his industrial plans.
+Marchionne has been holding out for a lower buyout price than the UAW is seeking - thought to be well over $5 billion (3.12 billion pounds) - at the risk of more damaging delays to his industrial plans.

 Hanging in the balance is the completion of a trans-Atlantic tie-up already five years in the making, which has shielded Fiat from a European slump that has threatened some of its peers.